Five Great Female Art Patrons in History

-Hence Gardner built her own Renaissance palazzo-style home in Boston to display her collection.
-An active patron, she contributed to the design and even constriction of her new home.
+Gardner built her own Renaissance palazzo-style home in Boston to display her collection.
+An active patron, she contributed to the design and construction of her new home.
 The building, originally named Fenway Court, is now the Isabella Stewart Gardner Museum.
 As specified in Gardner’s will, her entire collection is still displayed exactly as she originally curated it.
-Unlike the other female art patrons on this list, Gardner focused more on collecting existing works than on commissioning new ones.
-However, she did have memorable portraits painted by John Singer Sargent and Anders Zorn.
+Unlike the other female art patrons on this list, Gardner focused more on collecting existing works than on commissioning new ones, though she did have memorable portraits painted by John Singer Sargent and Anders Zorn.
 The Gardner Museum is best known today for the still-unsolved 1990 art theft that deprived it of several treasures.

 Gertrude Vanderbilt Whitney

-Gertrude Vanderbilt Whitney (1875-1942) was a sculptor and patron from America’s prominent Vanderbilt family.
-(That’s basically the American equivalent of nobility.)
-Whitney made it her mission to promote living American artists.
-This is because modern didn’t get much support from American museums and collectors at the time.
+Gertrude Vanderbilt Whitney (1875-1942) was a sculptor and patron of America’s prominent Vanderbilt family (basically the American equivalent of nobility).
+Whitney made it her mission to promote living American artists because modern art didn’t get much support from American museums and collectors at the time.
 She founded the Whitney Studio Club in her New York City sculpture studio as a place for these artists to work, socialize, and exhibit.
 She also amassed a huge collection of works by living American artists.
-Whitney offered to donate her collection to the Metropolitan Museum of Art but was turned down.
-The Met wasn’t in the modern art business just yet.
-Instead, she opened her own Whitney Museum of American Art in 1930.
+Whitney offered to donate her collection to the Metropolitan Museum of Art but was turned down – the Met wasn’t in the modern art business just yet.
+So, she opened her own Whitney Museum of American Art in 1930.

-Gertrude Vanderbilt Whitney wasn’t the only modern-art-loving American woman to think along these lines.
+Gertrude Vanderbilt Whitney wasn’t the only modern art-loving American woman to think along these lines.
 Abby Aldrich Rockefeller, Lillie P. Bliss, and Mary Quinn Sullivan founded the Museum of Modern Art (MoMA) in 1929.
-Also artist and abstract painting-lover Hilla Rebay teamed up with Solomon R. Guggenheim to create the Guggenheim Museum in New York in 1939.
+Artist and abstract painting-lover Hilla Rebay teamed up with Solomon R. Guggenheim to create the Guggenheim Museum in New York in 1939.
 Last but not least, Peggy Guggenheim opened her Venetian museum to the public in 1951.

-There have been so many more great female art patrons than can possibly fit in this article.
-Meet some of them through articles on Frieze and Artsy.
-And 21st-century female art patrons are continuing to impact the art world today.
+There have been so many more great female art patrons than can possibly fit in this article and 21st-century female art patrons are continuing to impact the art world today.